 Window 014 - Temptation of Christ, Marriage at Cana, Blue Virgin (detail, restored)

 • Upper half: Mary with the Infant Christ.
-The three panels containing Mary and Christ, along with the three lancet windows beneath the western rose, are the sole remaining example of the glass from the cathedral largely destroyed in the fire of 1194, dating to circa AD 1180.
+The three panels containing Mary and Christ, along with the three lancet windows beneath the western rose, are the sole remaining example of the glass from the cathedral largely destroyed in the fire of 1194, dating to approximately AD 1180.
 The face of Mary is modern; note how she is shaped almost throne-like as Christ sits enthroned upon her.
 Often called "Notre Dame de la Belle Verrière" (Our Lady of the Beautiful Stained Glass Window).
 The framing panels and remainder of the window are from the current cathedral--circa 1215 - 1220.